 Hurricane Katrina hit the coasts of southeast Louisiana, Mississippi and Alabama on August 29, 2005.
 Hurricane Rita hit the coasts of southwest Louisiana and southeast Texas on September 24, 2005.
 The President of the United States declared the majority of the State of Louisiana a disaster area.
 Damages due to wind and flooding are catastrophic in these areas.
 The Authority has various loans receivable to governments and other organizations in the hurricane affected area.
-Management is evaluating these receivables in the affected area and has extended repayment terms in certain cases.
+Management has continued to evaluate any remaining receivables in the affected area and has extended repayment terms in certain cases.
 At this time, the Authority believes these receivables continue to be collectible and will make adjustments on a case by case basis, if necessary.